Ending Amputee Helplessness

 After working with a therapist to overcome some of the helplessness you might feel, it might be helpful to test out your new beliefs in the real world.
 Start small.
 Make requests to people you trust that you know will be honored, so you can start to rebuild your sense of trust that things can and will go your way.

 Seek out some opportunities to succeed – whether they be social or professional – to meet your needs and build a sense of self-efficacy.
 Surround yourself with supportive people and support groups that can help encourage you and provide a safety net as you take these risks.
-Experts note that support network can help to increase a sense of autonomy and help with self-esteem (Masi et al., 2011).
+Experts note that a support network can help to increase a sense of autonomy and help with self-esteem (Masi et al., 2011).

 Those who support you can "cheerlead" your efforts to succeed and help provide emotional support when you're encountering setbacks on your journey.
 All this, combined with professional support, can help you to cope with any feelings of anxiety or fear as you learn to rise above your emotional paralysis and into proactive steps.
 To create a life filled with exciting possibilities requires moving away from your sense of helplessness and onto a new sense of hopefulness.